-Lithium extraction from geothermal fluids
+Lithium extraction from geothermal waters

-Lithium was first discovered in Cornwall in 1864 by Miller, an academic at Queen’s College London who was intrigued by the hot springs encountered in the Cornish mines.
+Lithium was first discovered in Cornwall in 1864 by Miller, an academic at King’s College London who was intrigued by the hot springs encountered in the Cornish mines.
 These hot springs occur when saline geothermal fluids circulate through fractures and faults within the granites, and discharge from the crosscourse structures and mineralised lodes due to the natural permeability of structures relative to the surrounding rock.

 Lithium Extraction Techniques

 Recent advances in technology mean that it is now possible to economically extract lithium directly from fluids, in the concentrations historically present in Cornwall’s hot springs.
 Various companies have developed their own proprietary extraction technologies; Cornish Lithium are in discussion with potential partners to work out which may be best suited to extract lithium from Cornish geothermal fluids.